Chinese Massacre Cove: Aftermath

-Three of the gang (Maynard, McMillan, and Hughes) were brought to trial but none were convicted.
+Three of the gang (Maynard, McMillan, and Hughes) were brought to trial, but no one was convicted.
 The trio were arraigned on August 28, 1888, and pleaded not guilty on August 29.
 Their testimony was consistent with Vaughn's, namely, that blame for the crime fell squarely on Evans, Canfield, and LaRue, all absent.
 The jury found the three men not guilty on September 1, 1888, following a short trial.